Lamsio/Self-Learning-Programming/学校/Ethics/CH4.md

 2. establishing a connection between the sending & receiving computer
 3. transfer the file

+the supernode records the resource on nearby computer

 #### BitTorrent
 Download much faster than upload